-The Latest: Aunt: Wisconsin teen escaped, now hospitalized
+The Latest: Man elated missing granddaughter found alive

 BARRON, Wis.
-(AP) — The Latest on a Wisconsin teenager who was found alive three mothers after disappearing following her parents' deaths (all times local):
+(AP) — The Latest on a Wisconsin teenager who was found alive three months after disappearing following her parents' deaths (all times local):

 6:45 a.m.